 Assonance

-Similar to alliteration, however in this case it is vowel sounds that are repeated.
+Similar to alliteration, except specifically for vowel sounds that are repeated.

 This may be at the beginning of words/phrases, or within the words themselves.
 Very common in poetry.